TheNeuralBit/theneuralbit-com/content/2010-07-25-high-altitude-imaging.md

----
+title: High-Altitude Imaging
+slug: high-altitude-imaging
 layout: project
-title: High-Altitude Imaging
-image: WB_peak.jpg
-description: "Taking pictures from near-space with a weather balloon, a styrofoam cooler, a camera, and a cell phone"
-keywords: "near-space, photography, weather balloon"
-tags: [near-space, photography, weather balloon]
+tags: near-space, photography, weather balloon
----

 In the spring of 2010 my brother and I decided we would like to launch a camera into near-space, in order to take images of the earth from 90,000+ feet.
 We were primarily inspired by a well known project completed by some MIT students